Claude-Henri Belgrand de Vaubois: Later life

-The fact is, General, that France, by carrying its arms abroad, has brought misfortune, devastation and ruin there: I myself have witnessed the destruction of the properties of entire provinces which did not want to submit to the yoke of the tyrant, and which had been forced to be abandoned as a result of the operations of the war.
-Although vengeance should never be the motive of man, and it certainly is not that of the Allied sovereigns, one cannot expect that soldiers, men of the poorest and most hardworking class of society, having seen their properties or those of their relatives burned, ransacked and destroyed by the French, will have great regard for the properties of the French when, as a result of the events of the war, they find themselves in France.
+"The fact is, General, that by carrying her arms into foreign lands France also carried misfortune, devastation, and ruin.
+I myself witnessed the destruction of property throughout entire provinces that refused to submit to the tyrant's yoke and had consequently been abandoned owing to the operations of war.
+Although personal vengeance should never motivate a man—and certainly not the Allied sovereigns—one can scarcely expect soldiers, men drawn from the poorest and most industrious classes of society, who have seen their own property or that of their relatives burned, plundered, and destroyed by the French, to show great respect for French property when, through the fortunes of war, they find themselves in France."